How To Use And Configure WordPress Widgets – Part 4

 Enabling Widget Accessibility Mode

-A screen will display your selected widget with options for editing the widget’s settings.
+A screen displays the selected widget with options for changing its settings.

 Click on Disable accessibility mode in the Screen Options section to go back to using drag-and-drop …

-Create Your Own Sidebar Widgets – An Easy Cheat
+Creating Your Own Custom Sidebar Widgets – An Easy Cheat

-First, create a new Post and enter the content that you want to add to your sidebar…
+First, create a new Post and enter the content that you would like to show on your sidebar…

 How To Create Your Own Custom Sidebar Widgets